Last update Feb 10 2022 (c) Herb Johnson

 In August 2009 I pulled a few Heath/Zenith Z-110 systems from storage, to test and repair.
-I checked them a few years later.
+I checked them a few years later and in years following.
 Here's some of the repairs I performed, and some of the features of the systems I have. - Herb Johnson

 To go to my computer repair and restoration pages follow this link.

 To go to my Heath-Zenith Web page follow this link.

 Here's a link to a Z-100 power supply repair page.

 To go to my S-100 Home page follow this link.

 One person who helped me with Z-100 power supplies was Barry Watzman.
 Former Heath/Zenith Microcomputer Product Manager of the 1980's Barry Watzman died in June 2010.
 See this Web page for a tribute.